 5. Jesus pointed out the ups and downs.

 Jesus warned those he recruited of how the world would react to them, but he also assured them that he would always be with them.
 Without overly dramatizing what can go wrong, paint a realistic picture for your potential volunteers of any dangers or awkward situations they’re likely to face.
 Be honest and open.
 Potential hurdles might actually be positive motivators for some of your volunteers who like to learn new responses to challenging situations.

 Then explain how your church supports its volunteers and prepares them to meet all of these possible challenges.
 People will want to know that they’ll never be left solely to their own devices and that help will always be quickly available.

 Potential volunteers will want to know what they’re likely to receive for their efforts.
 What can you tell them? a sense of satisfaction? seeing children’s changed lives? gratitude for their contribution? a sense of worth or accomplishment? stimulation and excitement? friendships? learning? closeness to God? respect from others? knowledge of the community? fun and laughter? relief from selfishness?

-If you like this article, then be sure to check out The New Breed: Understanding and Equipping the 21st Century Volunteer.
 Ask current volunteers to tell potential volunteers what volunteering does for them and why they recommend it.

 6. Jesus was encouraging.